Successive Cancellation Ordered Search Decoding of Modified $\boldsymbol{G}_N$-Coset Codes

 \ac{SCOS} borrows ideas from \ac{SC}-based flip\cite{afisiadis2014low,chandesris2018dynamic}, sequential\cite{fano1963heuristic,NC12,miloslavskaya2014sequential,trifonov2018score,jeong2019sc} and list decoders\cite{D74,fossorier,wu2007soft,tal2015list}.
-It is a tree search algorithm that flips the bits of valid paths to find a leaf with higher likelihood than other leaves, if such a leaf exists, and repeats until the \ac{ML} decision is found.
-The search stores a list of branches that is updated progressively while running partial \ac{SC} decoding by flipping the bits of the most likely leaf at each iteration.
-The order of the candidates is chosen according to the probability that they provide the \ac{ML} decision. \ac{SCOS} does not require an outer code (as for flip-decoders) or parameter optimization to optimize the performance vs. complexity trade-off (as for sequential decoders).
+It is a tree search algorithm that flips the bits of valid paths to find a leaf with higher likelihood than other leaves, if such a leaf exists, and repeats until the \ac{ML} decision is found. \edddd{The search stores the branches} \eddddd{in the list} that is updated progressively while running partial \ac{SC} decoding by flipping the bits of the most-likely leaf at each iteration.
+The order of the candidates is chosen according to the probability that they provide the \ac{ML} decision. \ac{SCOS} does not require an outer code (as for flip-decoders) or parameter optimization for the performance vs. complexity trade-off (as for sequential decoders).